 Though we got to the Wiesn a bit later than yesterday (for, uh, reasons), luckily we managed to find a seat in one of the tent’s outside areas.
-Each of the tents serves their own version of festbier, beer specially brewed for Oktoberfest.
+Each of the tents serves its own version of festbier, a beer specially brewed for Oktoberfest.
 So it is nice to try out different tents to try the beer.

-We sat next to some from guys from Sweden who were on a mission to bring cheap booze from Germany back to their home country and resell it.
+We sat next to some guys from Sweden who were on a mission to bring cheap booze from Germany back to their home country and resell it.
 Random, but ok.
 They were characters, though, teaching us words like fitta, Swedish slang for pussy.
 We kept it classy.